top of page

 Bird Communications

-The Offshore Wind Environmental Technical Working Group (E-TWG) formed a specialist committee in December 2024 to develop communications materials to aid in the dissemination of accurate, science-based information around the potential impacts to birds from offshore wind energy development.
-The committee will develop a series of Frequently Asked Questions (FAQs) as a resource for stakeholders who communicate directly with the general public and receive questions related to birds and offshore wind, the first version of which will be published in early 2025.
+The Offshore Wind Environmental Technical Working Group (E-TWG) formed a specialist committee in December 2024 to develop communications materials to aid in the dissemination of accurate, science-based information around the potential impacts to birds from offshore wind energy development (Committee Workplan).
+The committee is developing a series of Frequently Asked Questions (FAQs) as a resource for stakeholders who communicate directly with the general public and receive questions related to birds and offshore wind.
+This effort intends to provide scientifically sound, accurate answers to address common questions.
+The FAQ resource will be updated over time to incorporate emerging questions related to birds and offshore wind energy development.
+Subscribe to the E-TWG mailing list to receive updates on committee activities and FAQ releases!

 Go back to the Offshore Wind & Wildlife FAQ main page